About the Partnership

 The partnership between deCordova and Lincoln Nursery School is the first of its kind at a contemporary art museum in the United States, and was recently named one of the “most innovative projects in the country” by the American Association of Museum’s Center for the Future of Museums.
 Inspired by the preschools of Reggio Emilia, Italy, Lincoln Nursery School (LNS) believes that children find meaning, build connections, and reveal their theories about the world through inquiry, play, materials, and relationships.

-DeCordova’s 30-acre campus affords daily interaction with nature, art, artists, museum systems, and museum staff, encouraging experiential learning through all of the senses, which is at the core of LNS’s mission and among deCordova’s principles.
+DeCordova’s 30-acre campus affords daily interaction with nature, art, artists, and museum operations and staff, encouraging experiential learning through all of the senses, which is at the core of LNS’s mission and among deCordova’s principles.

 The studio classrooms offer a rich, exploratory environment for children.
 Teachers facilitate connections between the children’s interests and the many learning opportunities that deCordova offers.
 Regular meetings between LNS faculty and deCordova’s Learning & Engagement staff reinforce the institutions’ collaborative approaches as the educators work together to continuously support student inquiry and learning, using the museum campus, staff from various departments, changing exhibitions, and visiting contemporary artists as inspiration.
 Everyday engagements – whether a planned visit with an artist installing in the Museum or a fortuitous glimpse at a crane removing a sculpture the Park – have made deCordova an integral part of each child’s and family’s experience, informing the way they learn and explore both in and outside of school.